- Release tax-free money from your home with Age Partnership Equity Release

 William from London

-I was told by my lawyer my inheritance tax bill would be around £250,000.
-I got a lifetime mortgage to give money to my son and daughter so they could buy bigger homes and we bought a house in the south of France for us all to use as a holiday home.
+My lawyer told me my inheritance tax bill would be around £250,000.
+I got a lifetime mortgage to give my son and daughter money to buy bigger homes, and we bought a house in the south of France for us all to use as a holiday home.

 Mr Smith from Kendal